-If you file a request for a stay at the same time you file your notice of appeal, include a copy of the request in the packet that you send to the head of the agency (and any others required to be served with notice; see section III(C)(4) on the previous page).
-If you file this request later, you must instead send a copy to the agency's attorney.
-You can find out who the attorney is by calling the agency.
+Use Motion and Affidavit for Stay (form AP-145) to ask for this.
+If you file this motion at the same time you file your notice of appeal, include a copy of the motion in the packet that you send to DMV in Anchorage and the Attorney General in Juneau (see section III(C)(4) above).
+If you file your motion later, send a copy of it to DMV's attorney.
+You can find out who that is by calling DMV.